Burton upon Trent: Retail

 A market has been held on Thursdays in Burton since a charter was granted to the abbot by King John on 12 April 1200.
 Burton today has an indoor and an outdoor market, which are owned by East Staffordshire Borough Council.
 In 2011 the council contracted out responsibility for market stall rentals to private letting agency Quarterbridge.
-The Market Hall was built in 1883 from designs by Dixon & Moxon of Barnsley and opens from Tuesday to Saturday.
+The Market Hall opens from Tuesday to Saturday.
+It was built to replace on older structure in 1883 from designs by Dixon & Moxon of Barnsley, with a trussed roof with cast iron support pillars.
 A fish market was added to the hall in 1925.
 The outdoor market is held every Thursday, Friday and Saturday from 8.30am until 4pm.

 The Coopers Square shopping centre is the principal shopping area, opened in 1970 by the Princess Alexandra but since considerably upgraded with a roof being added in the mid-1990s.
 The older Riverside Shopping Centre (known as Bargates) is now demolished.

 An additional shopping centre is The Octagon Shopping Centre on New Street, constructed in the mid-1980s.
 There is another, much smaller shopping centre, Burton Place Shopping Centre, which was built in 1986 and originally known as Worthington Walk.
 Also located in the town centre is Middleway Retail Park, which includes a Cineworld multiplex cinema, Mecca Bingo, Matalan and restaurants, including Bella Italia and Nando's.

 In 2005 a report by the New Economics Foundation rated Burton at 13.3 out of 60 for "individuality", putting it in the top ten clone towns in England, because of the large number of chain stores in the town centre.
 Since then events such as a French market have been organised to bring more footfall into the town centre.